-Environmental, social and governance ("ESG"), and being a good corporate citizen, are emerging risks on which many stakeholders are expecting enhanced and improved reporting on.
-The inability of the Company to effectively develop programs and strategies to address ESG risks could pose financial, operational and reputational risks.
+Environmental, social and governance ("ESG"), and being a good corporate citizen, is an emerging risk and something many stakeholders are expecting enhanced and improved reporting on.
+The failure to adopt an ESG program that is integrated into long-term plans and business operations and focused on material ESG factors management and performance monitoring, may result in the inability to meet the Company's stakeholders expectations.
 To mitigate these risks, the Company is taking a number of actions, which includes engaging third-party consultants to assist the Company in improving its ESG strategy and program.